-The Compass received proceeds in the amount of \$80,948 and \$80,900 to fund payroll, rent, utilities, and interest on mortgages and existing debt through the Paycheck Protection Program (the PPP Loans) during the years ended June 30, 2021 and 2020, respectively.
-The PPP Loans may be forgiven by the U.S. Small Business Administration (SBA) subject to certain performance barriers, as outlined in the loan agreements and the CARES Act.
+The Compass received proceeds in the amount of \$80,948 to fund payroll, rent, utilities, and interest on mortgages and existing debt through the Paycheck Protection Program (the PPP Loans) during the year ended June 30, 2021.
+The PPP Loan may be forgiven by the U.S. Small Business Administration (SBA) subject to certain performance barriers, as outlined in the loan agreements and the CARES Act.

-The Compass classified these loans as PPP grants for accounting purposes.
-The Compass recognized contributions of \$80,948 and \$80,900 related to these agreements during the years ended June 30, 2022 and 2021, respectively, which represents the portion of the PPP Loan funds for which the performance barriers have been met.
-Management believes the Compass has satisfied the performance barriers attributable to the PPP Loan proceeds and, on November 9 and May 4, 2021, the Compass received formal notification from the SBA that the full amount of the PPP Loans had been forgiven.
+The Compass classified the loan as a PPP grant for accounting purposes.
+The Compass recognized contributions of \$80,948 related to this agreement during the year ended June 30, 2022, which represents the portion of the PPP Loan funds for which the performance barriers have been met.
+Management believes the Compass has satisfied the performance barriers attributable to the PPP Loan proceeds and, on November 9, 2021, the Compass received formal notification from the SBA that the full amount of the PPP Loan had been forgiven.